Need a shoe that’s dressy? Casual? Cool? Versatile?

 Loro Piana summer walk suede loafers

 Every gentleman encounters the need for a chic shoe to wear for a walk on the beach.
 Enter these versatile loafers from Loro Piana.
-They are lightweight and water repellant, making them the perfect shoe for watching the sunset on your favourite coast.
-They come in a variety of colours so you can choose the one that best matches your personal style.
+They are lightweight and water-repellant, making them the perfect shoe for watching the sunset on your favorite coast.
+They come in a variety of colors, so you can choose the one that best matches your personal style.

 Alternative: Timberland tauk point Venetian loafer

 A quintessential option for a summer shoe that is casual and perfect for a walk down the beach or through town.
 These light grey suede loafers from Timberland are casual and light, just like your summer should be.

 Santoni woven leather loafer